 Your B cells are your fighters.
-They are the antibodies which attack bacteria, viruses, and toxins that enter the body.
+They are the antibodies that attack bacteria, viruses, and toxins that enter the body.
 All immune systems have T cells which kill cells in the body that have been overtaken by viruses or that have become cancerous.
 Just like T cells, natural killer cells kill infected or cancerous cells.
 However, instead of producing antibodies, they make a special enzyme, or chemical, that kills the cells.

 Basically, immune systems create new antibodies whenever they’re infected with a new antigen.
 If the same antigen infects you a second time, immune systems can quickly make copies of the corresponding antibody to destroy it.
 However, these warriors only live up to a few weeks, so it’s a good thing there’s a lot of them.
 In fact, a single drop of blood can contain up to 25,000 white blood cells.
 Amazing, right?

 Don’t be.
 It’s a very healthy sign that you’ve got a fever or are experiencing some sort of inflammation.